Xtreme Mass Gainer is a hypercaloric supplement from the Xcore Nutrition brand and is one of the best selling products in its line in Portugal.

 Looking at the label, we see that the main source of protein in this supplement is isolated soy protein, a medium-low and cheap quality protein, never being a first choice in terms of quality as a protein source.

-We also found the proteins From milk, quality proteins and egg protein is also an excellent source of protein, however, wheat protein is another of the main sources of protein in this formula which makes it a weak blend.
+We also find milk proteins, quality proteins and egg protein, which is also an excellent source of protein, however, wheat protein is another of the main sources of protein in this formula, which makes it a weak mixture.

 77g per 100g